moveit/moveit.ros.org/_posts/2018-10-23-gsoc-setup-assistant-v2.markdown

 ### Outcomes
 The outcomes, successes, and key metrics of improvement:

-Instead of writing many configuration files manually, you can now simulate your motion planning in rviz along side gazebo by using a few clicks in the Moveit!
-Setup assistant!
+Instead of writing many configuration files manually, you can now simulate your motion planning in Rviz along side Gazebo by using a few clicks in the MoveIt!
+Setup Assistant!

 ### Useful resources / links
 For further reading look at the [GitHub issue of the project](https://github.com/ros-planning/moveit/issues/894) and [MoveIt!
 Tutorial](http://docs.ros.org/kinetic/api/moveit_tutorials/html/doc/setup_assistant/setup_assistant_tutorial.html).